sjsu-library/unionist/_items/unionist--image-0101.md

 relatedTextIssue: 1833-08-08 p04.52
 filename:
 caption: Exterior of London's Leather, Hide and Wool Exchange.
-Benson and Chace in their advertisement anticipsted the name of this major center!
+Benson and Chace in their advertisement anticipated the name of this major center!
 order: '512'
 layout: items_item
 collection: items